I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 So, in order to avoid any confusion, try your best to get the perfect soil, and if you fail, you can still make it up by adding nutrients that are lacking.

-However, possibly the best option out there for first time growers is “Super Soil”, a special mix of soil that can be found in stores.
+The best option out there for first-time growers is “Super Soil”, a special mix of soil that can be found in stores.
 KindSoil is one of the more popular brands of Super Soil.

 However, this study was done on wheat plants so I wouldn’t suggest you throwing earthworms in the mix if you haven’t had at least a dozen successful grows.

-Lights are the most important thing for your grow, second only to the soil maybe, but many growers will claim that insufficient lighting is the biggest reason why many indoor grows fail.
+Lights are super important for growing cannabis and insufficient lighting is one of the biggest reasons why many indoor grows fail.

 Lighting depends totally on the size of your grow.